mcginleyireland/irishbaking.github.io/_posts/2020-11-28-christmas-jam-star-cookies.md

     **Cookie Filling**

-    1. With an electric whisk, whisk the butter, sugar and 40-50g of the jam together.
+    1. With an electric whisk, whisk the butter, sugar and 40-50g of the jam/jelly/preserve together.
     2. Adding more icing sugar if needed.
     3. Clip the end of the piping bag and add a small nozzle to it.
 Put the mixture into the piping bag.
-    4. Get another piping bag and add the remaining jam to it.
-(It's ok to just wack the jam onto the cookie instead of using another pipebag)
+    4. Get another piping bag and add the remaining jam/jelly/preserve to it.
+(It's ok to just wack the jam/jelly/preserve onto the cookie instead of using another pipebag)
     5. Pipe the filling around the edge of each biscuit (the ones with no hole in the middle).
-Fill the middle space with jam.
+Fill the middle space with jam/jelly/preserve.
-    6. Then press the biscuit with a star hole on top of cookie you have put filling and jam on.
+    6. Then press the biscuit with a star hole on top of cookie you have put filling and jam/jelly/preserve on.

 ---
 These Christmas Cookies look great and taste great.
 A little bit of work for something that will honestly be gone in minutes!
 Put the kettle on these are going to be good.